najeebaslan/flutter_utils_project/README.md

   //you can flexible for widget Text('flexible').flexible(),

-  //Padding Widget form Width Only Text('paddingSymmetric').paddingSymmetric(),
+  //Padding Widget form custom directions
+  Text('paddingSymmetric').paddingSymmetric(),

   //this is same SizedBox()